PaddlePaddle/PaddleOCR/ppstructure/layout/README.md

 wget https://paddleocr.bj.bcebos.com/ppstructure/models/layout/picodet_lcnet_x1_0_fgd_layout_infer.tar
 ```

-If the test image is Chinese, the pre-trained model of Chinese CDLA dataset can be downloaded to identify 10 types of document regions：Table、Figure、Figure caption、Table、Table caption、Header、Footer、Reference、Equation，Download the training model and inference model of Model 'picodet_lcnet_x1_0_fgd_layout_cdla' in [layout analysis model](https://github.com/PaddlePaddle/PaddleOCR/blob/dygraph/ppstructure/docs/models_list.md)。If only the table area in the image is detected, you can download the pre-trained model of the table dataset, and download the training model and inference model of the 'picodet_LCnet_x1_0_FGd_layout_table' model in [Layout Analysis model](https://github.com/PaddlePaddle/PaddleOCR/blob/dygraph/ppstructure/docs/models_list.md)
+If the test image is Chinese, the pre-trained model of Chinese CDLA dataset can be downloaded to identify 10 types of document regions：Table, Figure, Figure caption, Table, Table caption, Header, Footer, Reference, Equation，Download the training model and inference model of Model 'picodet_lcnet_x1_0_fgd_layout_cdla' in [layout analysis model](https://github.com/PaddlePaddle/PaddleOCR/blob/dygraph/ppstructure/docs/models_list.md)。If only the table area in the image is detected, you can download the pre-trained model of the table dataset, and download the training model and inference model of the 'picodet_LCnet_x1_0_FGd_layout_table' model in [Layout Analysis model](https://github.com/PaddlePaddle/PaddleOCR/blob/dygraph/ppstructure/docs/models_list.md)

 ### 4.1.
 Train